tezzutezzu/openFrameworks/docs/osx.md

 ---------------------------------------------
 To use openFrameworks with OS X, you need to have Xcode 4+ installed.

 You can download and install Xcode from the App Store.
-After the installation, make sure to install the Xcode command line tools.
+After the installation, make sure to also install the Xcode command line tools.

-You can install Xcode command line tool using the Download tab in the Xcode preferences or by typing "xcode-select -install" in your Terminal.
+You can install the Xcode command line tools using the Download tab in the Xcode preferences or by typing "xcode-select -install" in your Terminal.

 <a name="running" />
 Running the examples